Embitel

 Design and development of ISO 26262 compliant ECU Software

-The need for developing safety-critical automotive components and the increasing demands for complex and innovative automobile applications are ongoing challenges for the automotive manufacturers and design engineers.
+The need for developing safety-critical automotive components and the increasing demands for complex and innovative automobile applications are ongoing challenges for automotive manufacturers and design engineers.
+They must cater to increased application complexity while reducing time-to-market, all while ensuring adherence to automotive functional safety guidelines.

-The expertise then lies in designing the automotive ECU application by taking into account every aspect of safety failures that can occur during the product development cycle.
-These failures mostly fall under following groups:
+The expertise lies in designing automotive ECU applications by accounting for every aspect of safety failures that can occur during the product development cycle.
+These failures mostly fall under the following categories:

 • Random/systematic hardware defects